netlify/build/packages/framework-info/README.md

 _Type_: `object`

-Environment variables that should be set when calling the watch command.
+Environment variables that should be set when calling the dev command.

 ## hasFramework(frameworkName, options?)